G-Global Homotopy Theory and Algebraic K-Theory: Definition and basic properties

 \begin{ex} \nomenclature[aPR]{$\mathcal P(R)$}{parsummable category associated to a ring $R$} We write $R^{(\omega)}$ for the left $R$-module of functions $\omega\to R$ vanishing almost everywhere; this is free with basis given by the characteristic functions $e_0,e_1,\dots,$ with $e_i(j)=1$ for $i=j$ and $e_i(j)=0$ otherwise.

 An object of $\mathcal P(R)$ is a finitely generated $R$-submodule $M\subset R^{(\omega)}$ such that the inclusion admits an $R$-linear retraction (which is not part of the data); note that any such $M$ is in particular projective.
 The morphisms $M\to N$ in $\mathcal P(R)$ are the (abstract) $R$-linear isomorphisms, and the composition in $\mathcal P(R)$ is the evident one.
-In particular, we have a fully faithful embedding $\mathcal P(R)\hookrightarrow\mathscr P(R)$ into the usual category of finitely generated projective left $R$-modules and $R$-linear isomorphisms.\nomenclature[aPR]{$\mathscr P(R)$}{symmetric monoidal category of finitely generated projective $R$-modules and $R$-linear isomorphisms}
+In particular, we have a fully faithful embedding $\mathcal P(R)\hookrightarrow\mathscr P(R)$ into the usual category of finitely generated projective left $R$-modules and $R$-linear isomorphisms; in fact, it is not hard to show that this functor is even an equivalence of categories, see \cite[proof of Theorem~10.3-(i)]{schwede-k-theory} or cf.~the argument in Example~\ref{ex:module-saturated} (specialized to $H=G=1$) below.\nomenclature[aPR]{$\mathscr P(R)$}{symmetric monoidal category of finitely generated projective $R$-modules and $R$-linear isomorphisms}

 Any $u\in\mathcal M$ defines an $R$-linear embedding $u_!\colon R^{(\omega)}\to R^{(\omega)}$ via $u_!(e_i)=e_{u(i)}$.
 We define the $u$-action on objects via $u_*M=u_!(M)\subset R^{(\omega)}$, and we set $[u,1]_{M}=u_!|_M\colon M\to u_!(M)$.
 These data in fact completely determine the $E\mathcal M$-action \cite[Proposition~2.6]{schwede-k-theory}, and we omit the easy verification that this is well-defined and tame.